NLnetLabs/krill/doc/development/multi_user/testing.md

 authorization checks.

 However, not all tests will exercise login as that is only used by Lagosta.
-The existing Krill integration tests use a fixed master API token without login because that was all Krill supported before, and must continue to work for the direct REST API clients and indirect REST API client via `krillc`.
+The existing Krill integration tests use a fixed admin API token without login because that was all Krill supported before, and must continue to work for the direct REST API clients and indirect REST API client via `krillc`.

 Also, as the multi-user feature is aimed entirely (at present) at Lagosta users, it only works if it works from the UI